rvflash/awql-php-docs/README.md

 # awql-php-docs

-Used to generated Yaml files with various informations about Google Adwords tables for reports
+Used to generated Yaml files with various information about Google Adwords tables for reports.

+Latest version: v201705